trans-travel/trans-travel/ca/on.md

 ## Legal Definition of Sex

-Non-binary people are recognized, at least by some aspects of government, such as in the ability to change birth certificates and ID cards (but not federal passports).
+Non-binary people are recognized, and trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.

 ## Medical Care